kokapelli/Task-Assignment-React/README.md

 - [ ] Add functionality to directly move to an address/city for improved UX
 - [x] Update order item cost/distance as it is changed in real-time
 - [x] Deleting a line should delete the item from the order
-- [ ] Add mock backend
+- [x] Add mock backend
 - [ ] Resolve UI issue with navigation icons being offset
-- [ ] Submitting an order should remove existing lines and items in order
+- [x] Submitting an order should remove existing lines and items in order
-- [ ] Investigate solution to side bar not being scrollable
+- [x] Investigate solution to side bar not being scrollable
 - [ ] Make sidebar and navigation bar adjustable according to window size
 - [ ] Refactor solution
 - [ ] *(FAILED: Order to line highlighting Found no documentation to trigger/activate a MapBox line from code)  *

+## Known Issues

+* Selectively highlighting Mapbox lines consecutively will keep the highlighted in the order section.
+The extra highlighted values will cause the order items to all be removed while un-targeted lines will remain on the map.
+Thus causing a discrepancy between the order items and the lines on the map.

+* The web application lacks dynamicity for window resizing.

+* Main view price remains beneath side bar.
+Can be fixed with conditional rendering based on the boolean value of sidebar state.

+* Mapbox keybind for LineString does not work.

+* Placing an order will only work every other time it is pressed due to poor man's boolean flipping approach.